BlockBrewer/movies-be/README.md

 ### Deployment Flow

 1. Push or merge to `main` (or trigger `Deploy to Elastic Beanstalk` manually from the Actions tab).
-2. The workflow installs dependencies with `pnpm`, runs lint and tests, and builds the production bundle.
+2. The workflow installs dependencies with `npm`, runs lint and tests, and builds the production bundle.
 3. A ZIP artifact (without `node_modules`) is uploaded to the configured S3 bucket.
 4. The workflow creates a new Elastic Beanstalk application version using the commit SHA as the version label and swaps the environment to that version.